 Andrew and Jill.
-Newly, “The Wander Blobs.”
+Newly, "The Wander Blobs."
 Soon-to-be (husband and wife) travel bloggers.
-Since actually committing to our travel dream, hashing out our very preliminary plan, and spending an entire weekend finagling how to get our Google accounts connected to our blog connected to our Instagram connected to our actual thoughts and experiences (definitely still a work in progress), a new and exciting energy has taken hold for Andrew and I. Writing things down and organizing ideas has evolved our conversation surrounding travel while simultaneously creating a less-than-helpful distraction from wedding planning (which is... fine…) and the mundane parts of day to day life.
+Since actually committing to our travel dream, hashing out our very preliminary plan, and spending an entire weekend finagling how to get our Google accounts connected to our blog connected to our Instagram connected to our actual thoughts and experiences (definitely still a work in progress), a new and exciting energy has taken hold for Andrew and I. Writing things down and organizing ideas has allowed our conversation surrounding travel to evolve while simultaneously creating a less-than-helpful distraction from wedding planning (which is... fine...) and the mundane parts of day to day life.

 I recall fondly a particular day my sophomore year of college, a few months after Andrew and I started dating.
-I was an RA with a double dorm room all to myself, so we did the thing where you push together two crummy little twin beds to create One Giant Bed.
+I was an RA with a double dorm room to myself, so we did the thing where you push together two crummy little twin beds to create One Giant Bed.
 On this day, the Giant Bed was littered with Cheez-It crumbs and chocolate bar wrappers while early spring sunlight filtered in through my window, tickling our feet.
-We could hear students in the courtyard, thrilled to be outside comfortably after another PNW winter, as we lounged on the Giant Bed and Andrew told me in vivid detail all about his backpacking/hitchhiking trip across Europe.
-He was full of stories, and I’m sure even now I haven’t heard all of them.
-Our hands entwined, dreaming about all the places we wanted to go, how incredible it would be to sip wine in the hot Italian sun, how we were absolutely going to see the world together, I felt electric with our shared excitement.
+We could hear students in the courtyard, thrilled to be outside comfortably after yet another PNW winter, as we lounged on the Giant Bed and Andrew told me in vivid detail all about his backpacking and hitchhiking trip across Europe.
+He was full of stories, and I'm sure even now I haven't heard all of them.
+Our hands entwined, dreaming about all the places we wanted to go, how incredible it would be to sip wine in the hot Italian sun, how we were going to see the world together, I felt electric with our shared excitement.

 Four years later, discussing the possibilities of "Our Trip" has been a constant since those early days of our relationship.
 But somewhere between graduating and moving back to our hometown and starting our first post-college jobs, we forgot that "Our Trip" could only happen if we turned thoughts into motion.
 Fortuitously, Andrew's sister was engaged to be married in Scotland not long after our move.
 Suddenly, motivation was presented in the form of familial obligation.
 Finally, some place further than Oregon or Canada!